MKiessling/DBMS/Readme.md

 DBMS
 ======

-This is an terminal-based Databse-Management-System.
+This is a terminal-based Databse-Management-System.

 Manual
 --------